WHEN TO BOOK AN ENGAGEMENT SESSION

 » Also think about your location.
 Don’t wear greens if we shoot where there are a ton of trees, no sandy browns in the desert, and no blues at the ocean.
 You’ll most likely never go wrong with a burgundy dress.
 Guys will definitely never go wrong in a suit.
 Unless we are shooting an in-home session - that would be weird.

-If we’re shooting your engagement photos, then why not make this your trial run with your preferred professional H+MU artist?
+If we’re shooting your engagement photos, then why not make this your trial run with your preferred professional Hair + Make Up artist?
 From here, make adjustments for your wedding day.
-Become familiar with your photographer and your H+MU artist in one go!
+Become familiar with your wedding photographer and your Hair + Make Up artist in one go!
 Two birds, one stone my friend!
 Another plus… you’ll look hella spicy for your engagement photos (hair flip).

 My advice - FIGHT THE URGE.
 No matter how pale you are, if you spray tan before the session you run the risk of either: